The first Church

 An almost new church was begun around 1308, built in the Early English and Decorated styles and made of flint, Roman tiles and ashlar.
 The nave was reduced in length, the south aisle was widened and the outer wall raised in height.
 The north wall of the old nave was demolished and a new north aisle was added to the Church.
-The chancel arch was enlarged by four feet, giving it its present lop-sided appearance, and a decorated window was put in the then northern outer wall overlooking the vestry.
+The chancel arch was enlarged, giving its present lop-sided appearance, and a decorated window was put in the northern outer wall overlooking the vestry.

 The third Church

 In was in the 15th century, however, that our present Perpendicular Church was designed.
 All the perpendicular features evident today date from this period – including the large windows in the aisles and the nave (not the glass), and the two porches, with the remains of carvings like the beautiful heads of the king and queen on the south porch.
 The gargoyles were also added at this time.

 The Paris Chapel was built as an extension to the south aisle and linked to the Chancel by two arches.
 The original tombs and brasses of the Parys (Paris) family (Lords of the Manor) were here – the 1425 brass on Nicholas Paris still remains.
 The vestry was also built then, and the old window on the outer wall of the former church became an inside window.
 There are two low exterior windows in the outer vestry walls, one on the east side and one on the north, which are believed to be leper windows.

 The last major structural change came in the later 16th century when the newly important Protestant family, the Millicents of Barham, extended the northern aisle to build their family chapel.
 An external door provided access and the date 1587 was carved on the lintel.
 They erected a family monument on the eastern wall in the late 17th century; this is now obscured by the organ.